-Railroad work is dangerous.
-Employees of the railroad are exposed to serious risks of injury everyday.
+Employees of railroad companies are exposed to dangerous working conditions and serious risks of injury every day.
 Because of this danger, the U.S. Congress passed the Federal Employers’ Liability Act (FELA) in 1908.
-For over 100 years, the FELA has provided the only legal remedy for railroad workers injured or killed while in the service of the railroad.
+For over 100 years, this federal law has provided the only legal remedy for railroad workers injured or killed while in the service of the railroad.
 Railroad employees are not eligible for state workers’ compensation benefits.

-The FELA is a fault-based law that requires the injured railroad worker to prove that the railroad was negligent in causing his or her injury in order to recover money damages.
-If an employee can show that the employer was negligent, the employee may be entitled to money damages for medical bills, lost wages, disability, and pain and suffering.
+The FELA is a fault-based law requiring the injured railroad worker to prove that the railroad was negligent in causing his or her injury in order to recover money damages.
+If an employee can show that the employer was negligent, the employee may be entitled to compensation for medical bills, lost wages, disability, and pain and suffering.

-An employee may also be entitled to money damages for injuries caused by the railroad’s violation of federal and FRA regulations, including the Locomotive Inspection Act, Safety Appliance Act, and Federal Track Safety Standards.
+An employee may also be entitled to compensation for injuries caused by the railroad’s violation of federal regulations, including the Locomotive Inspection Act, Safety Appliance Act, and Federal Track Safety Standards.

-Under the FELA, an injured railroad employee has the right to a trial by jury.
-Experienced FELA attorneys at Brown and Crouppen, P.C., have successfully handled cases for railroad employees across the United States with successful results.
-Our attorneys have decades of experience successfully fighting the railroad in the courtroom.
-Our FELA lawyers represent employees in all crafts, including: engineers, trainmen, mechanical employees, clerks, and maintenance of way employees.
+Under the FELA, an injured railroad worker has the right to a trial by jury.
+The experienced FELA attorneys at the law firm of Brown and Crouppen, P.C., have handled cases for injured railroad employees across the United States with successful results.
+Our attorneys have years of experience fighting for injured railroad workers.
+Our FELA injury lawyers represent employees in all crafts, including engineers, trainmen, mechanical employees, clerks, and maintenance of way employees.

 It is critical that every railroad employee injured at work take immediate action: